GautamDeepak/GEARS/Intro_RS_Prac05.md

 ```

-10. Okay now repeat the step 7 but with the detail chart information as defined in step 8 and 9
+4. Okay now rechart the spectral reflectance curve (as we did in step 1).
+But this time around we will use all the chart parameters that we defined in step 2 and 3.

 ```JavaScript
 // Create the reflectance chart